kirstinkoepnick/kirstinkoepnick.github.io/_pages/research.md

 ---

-## 2. ENSO–QBO Interactions and Large-Scale Variability
+## 2. Pacific Teleconnections: ENSO–QBO interactions and large-Scale variability

 Another focus of my work is the interaction between **ENSO (El Niño–Southern Oscillation)** and the **Quasi-Biennial Oscillation (QBO)**.